 For more information on antennas and receivers, read below!

-KBTC began broadcasts its primary channel, 28.1 in HD.
+KBTC broadcasts its primary channel, 28.1 in HD.
 You can receive this signal free, over-the-air with your antenna and either a digital converter box or a digital tuner in your television set.
 KBTC also offers 28.2 MHz Worldview and 28.3 TVW.

 Feel free to contact us with any comments or questions you may have.
 To receive KBTC's HD signal through your cable provider, please contact them directly.